rostyhn/ncopds/README.md

     <img src="ncopds.png" width="1000"/>
 </p>

 The interface is designed to be responsive, using multiple threads to manage the data coming in from the OPDS server and drive the UI.
 Locally, `ncopds` allows users to manage their downloads directory through a set of basic operations, allowing them to rename and delete files.
-Downloaded books are opened using your system's preferred handler for .pdfs / .epubs. `ncopds` does not store metadatain sqlite databases or clutter up your downloads directory in any way, unlike other ebook managers.
+Downloaded books are opened using your system's preferred handler for .pdfs / .epubs. `ncopds` does not store metadata in sqlite databases or clutter up your downloads directory in any way, unlike other ebook managers.

 Servers requiring authentication are supported. `ncopds` does not store your passwords anywhere.
-Instead, it relies on your system's keyring to store passwords.
+It relies on your system's keyring to store passwords instead.

 **This is still alpha software.
 Please feel free to submit bugs using the issue tracker and improve upon what you see here.**

 You can find a directory of OPDS catalogs you can use with `ncopds` [here](https://wiki.mobileread.com/wiki/OPDS).
 I personally run a `calibre-web` server which supports serving books through a OPDS catalog; that directory has other software you can use to serve OPDS catalogs as well.

 # Installation
 The easiest way to install `ncopds` is through Rust's package manager, `cargo`.
 Just run `cargo install ncopds` to get started!
-Currently, only linux is supported.
+Currently, only Linux-based distributions are supported.
 I cannot guarantee it will work on MacOS or Windows.

 # Using ncopds
 There are several menus at the top of the screen.
 Clicking `ncopds` at the top of the screen shows you a help menu with information similar to this README.